Dear St. Elizabeth,

 I’m an outdoors kind of person that, having been raised on a working farm, learned to appreciate the outdoors at an early age.
 I fished and hunted and camped in the outdoors every chance I got as a young person.
 And as I got older, I continued to do these things.
 As time went on with my aortic stenosis this was becoming more and more difficult.
 It got to the point where I would become winded, and struggled just to go upstairs in my own home.
 Doings things outdoors was non-existent.

 My Cardiologist, Dr. Miller, had been very carefully watching this progression for some time and suggested that I might be a candidate for a TAVR procedure.
 He advised that this procedure – which previously was only available to patients at high risk for surgery – had recently become available to patients like me at St. Elizabeth, and that I might be a candidate for it.
 So I decided to investigate.
 Boy am I glad I did.
 I was not aware of what a world-class operation you are running there.
-I learned that your team worked with Mayo Clinic as they were building the program here in Northern Kentucky and I will testify that this is a life-changing arrangement benefiting us all.
 The St. Elizabeth cardiologists and surgeons are top flight, the staff is exceptional and the level of care exceeds all expectations.
 From my very first meeting with my personal nurse-navigator right thru the operation to the cardiac rehab after the surgery I received the most professional level of care imaginable.

 I can’t say enough about the doctors and nurses of St. Elizabeth, what an outstanding group of professionals!
 As the result of my experiences with your organization, I was home from the hospital in just a few days, and back to doing the things I love within a matter of weeks.